sdobrer2005/WHRI-Statistical-Methods-Repository/Results/README.md

 # Results – Independent Two-Sample t-test
 This folder contains output and interpretation of the independent two-sample t-test analysis.

+# Folders

+Output
+includes all output produced by the program exported to R Please note that preliminary modified tables are inlcuded here as well.
+Only final tables for putblication will be saved in the Tables or Other folders

 # Documents included:

 Normality_results - readme document for the normality assumption check